ihower/acts_as_state_pattern/README.txt

   acts_as_state [:foo,:bar]

-You can add :state_column option if column name is not 'state', add :initial_state option if migration does not specify default value.
+You can add :state_column option if column name is not 'state', add :default_state option if migration does not specify default value.
 Then we have these method:

 1. @model.foo?, @model.bar? return true or false